kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 ### Risks and Mitigations

 This change doesn't really affect the functionality of DRA, it just provides a more compact way to define devices in ResourceSlices.
+But it still have some consequences worth pointing out here.

+#### ResourceSlice resources will be harder to understand

 The biggest challenge with this change is that it adds a level of indirection for the `Device` and `CounterSet` definitions, meaning